Our Review Process

 Diabetes is not a condition that comes on its own.
 It occurs and arrives with a plethora of other equally devastating elements and can affect one’s body and mind in multiple ways.
 It plays a huge role in the life of the person diagnosed and it requires a lot of time, effort, and patience to begin to be able to optimally deal with diabetes and its consequences.
 Even then, it may not always be possible to accurately deduce the patterns and complications associated with it.
 For example, unexplained tiredness, foot infection, erratic and sudden drops in the sugar levels, etc are all a part and parcel of diabetes.

 One cannot predict when or how these aspects may erupt into their lives and the amount of time that goes into treating these conditions can be taxing and draining.
 Hospital visits, check-ups, and follow-ups, all of these become a regular part of the life of someone with diabetes.
 Another major issue that can affect many people with diabetes would be yeast infections.
 They are increasingly common in today’s day and age and can cause another series of complications.
+Know more about sugar tablets name list.

 High blood sugar levels or uncontrolled levels are associated with several different types of distress.
 Poor control of the overall HbA1c can lead to damage to the eyes, heart, fingers, feet, kidneys, and many other parts of the body as well.
 Hyperglycemia is not only uncomfortable in the short term but can also be severely fatal in the long-run too.